Helping millions of people navigate the world of technology.

-Top 6 Fixes for ‘Gaming Features Aren’t Available for the Windows Desktop’ Error
+6 Fixes for “Gaming Features Aren’t Available for the Windows Desktop” Error

-Use the following link to update the Game Bar app from the Microsoft Store.
+Head to the Microsoft Store to update the Game Bar app from the Microsoft Store.
 Once updated, click the Open button to launch Game Bar and check if you can record your screen.

 Open Game Bar From MS Store